ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-components.md

 More managed servers are added in the advanced deployment scenario, such as:

-* VMware vSphere servers - vCenter Servers and the associated ESXi hosts to be used as a source or target for backup/restore of VMs.
+* VMware vSphere servers - VMware vCenter® appliances and the associated ESXi hosts to be used as a source or target for backup/restore of VMs.
 * Microsoft Windows servers - For hosting Veeam components, such as backup proxy, backup repository, mount server and vPower NFS server.
 * Linux servers - For hosting Veeam components, such as helper host, backup proxy, and backup repository components.